Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Computational cost of diagonalization

 While the detect nondegeneracy step has a high convergence rate of $O(n^{4.02})$, it only takes 0.14 seconds for $n=7$ and is trivial to the algorithm.
 The other steps like the detect diagonalizability, compute idempotent, and detect orthogonality all have low convergence compared to their upper bounds.
 Since the detect orthogonality step only involves a single matrix inversion and multiplication, it has a low impact on the program execution time for all $n$ and shows near-zero convergence.

-The computational costs for solving linear system $C$ and quadratic system $N$ are important components of the complexity analysis as they are not easily parallelizable.
-We provide additional execution time and corresponding convergence rates for systems~$C$ and~$N$ in Table~\ref{tab:stat_n}, including the solve time, dimension, and sparsity.
+The computational costs for solving linear system $CX_v =0$ and quadratic system $N$ are important components of the complexity analysis as they are not easily parallelizable.
+We provide additional execution time and corresponding convergence rates for matrix~$C$ and system~$N$ in Table~\ref{tab:stat_n}, including the solve time, dimension, and sparsity.
 The dimension refers to the number of equations in the system and the sparsity is the ratio of nonzero entries.
-Table~\ref{tab:stat_n} shows that the costs for computing the RREF for system~$C$ increase drastically in the order of $O(n^{6.66})$.
+Table~\ref{tab:stat_n} shows that the costs for computing the RREF for matrix~$C$ increase drastically in the order of $O(n^{6.66})$.
 This is reasonable as $C$'s dimension increases with convergence $O(n^{4.50})$ and sparsity only decreases in the order of $O(n^{-1.08})$.
 In contrast, the costs for solving system~$N$ increase in the order of $O(n^{1.85})$.
-While the dimension of system~$N$ increases quadratically as shown in Section~\ref{sec:idempotent}, its quadratic equations only involve four variables and do not pose a challenge in terms of complexity.
+While the dimension of system~$N$ increases quadratically as shown in Section~\ref{sec:idempotent}, its quadratic equations only involve four variables and were efficiently solved in the experiments.

 \end{example}

 \begin{example} Consider a homogeneous polynomial